RishatRakhmatullin/Apache.JMeter/HALAL-ASH/readme.md

 2. Randomly selecting a subcategory ID on the main page
 3. Randomly selecting a product ID on the subcategory page
-4. Adding the selected product to the shopping cart Selecting the product M times, where M is a random number from 1 to 3
+4. Adding the selected product to the shopping cart Adding the product M times, where M is a random number from 1 to 3
 5. Randomly selecting a product ID in the shopping cart
 5. Removing the selected product ID from the shopping cart
 6. Removing the selected product from the cart